baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

     connectionURL: "http://guest:secret123@192.168.1.29/db"
 ```

-## Expose the entries of a collection as binding data selecting the key and value from each entry
+## Exposing the entries of a collection as the binding metadata by selecting the key and value from each entry

+Add the required annotations under the `metadata` section.

+### Example

 ```
 apiVersion: apps.example.org/v1beta1